Learn something new every day

 More Info... by email

-Practically every electronic device uses a capacitor in some manner.
-Capacitors are available as fixed capacitors or variable capacitors.
-Fixed capacitors are those that maintain a constant and unchanging value of capacitance, its ability to hold an electrical charge.
+Practically every electronic device uses a capacitor in some manner, and the best way to characterize them is usually in terms of how they process incoming energy.
+Fixed capacitors are those that maintain a constant and unchanging value of what’s known as “capacitance,” or the ability to hold an electrical charge.
 Variable capacitors are characterized by the fact that their value of capacitance can be adjusted or varied.

-Fixed capacitors often are found in timing circuits.
-Though frequently used in tandem with a resistor to create a timer, fixed capacitors and fixed capacitor banks also are used to supply a continuous supply of level current, which serves to even out the flow of the current.
+This sort of capacitor is perhaps most often found in timing circuits.
+Though frequently used in tandem with a resistor to create a timer, fixed capacitors are also used to supply a continuous flow of level current.
 This helps to avoid spikes and surges that might occur in the power supply of an electrical circuit.

-There are various types of capacitors.
-They generally are categorized by the type of dielectric material used.
+There are various types of capacitors that can be described or grouped as “fixed,” and in most cases they’re organized according to the dielectric material they’re made of.
 Basically, a dielectric is a material that does not conduct electricity.
 The dielectric is used in the fixed capacitor to insulate or separate the materials that do conduct electricity.

 The capacitor is constructed with the dielectric sandwiched between the two conducting plates.
 In this way, each plate is capable of being charged with electrical current and has the ability to hold the charge.
 The difference in the charge levels of the conductive plates allows an electric field to exist in the dielectric.

-A variety of materials are available for use as dielectrics, including paper, plastic, ceramic and others.
-It also is possible to use air as the insulating layer between the conducting plates.
-Such is the theory behind vacuum tubes.
+A variety of materials are available for use as dielectrics, including paper, plastic, and ceramic.
+In some cases it’s also possible to use air as the insulating layer between the conducting plates, and such is the theory behind vacuum tubes.

-The capacitance rating of a fixed capacitor also is affected by the thickness of the dielectric.
+The capacitance rating of a capacitor that is fixed is affected by the thickness of the dielectric.
 Additionally, the type of material used for the conducting plates is of vital importance, because some materials have a far greater rate of conductivity than others.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!